 Don’t feel bad, you are not alone.
 These are issues I face on a weekly basis.
 At one time or another, all parents struggle with attitude problems from their little ones and have trouble getting them to mind and behave.
 Discipline is tough – setting and enforcing limits, getting our children to talk to us (and others) with respect, and getting them to do what they’re told to do.

 If you are a single parent, this is an especially tough topic because at the end of the day -when it’s been a struggle to get work done, get the kids to school, get them fed, pick them up, get to soccer practice, AND get all your personal needs in order – you are simply exhausted.
 You don’t have “back-up” and trying to enforce rules and better behavior is the last thing on your mind.
 It is really hard not to just throw in the towel and fall back on the tried and true punishment of “go to your room!”
-But there are ways to make things easier and keeping daily habits regular and routine will help immensely.
+But there are ways to make things easier and keeping daily habits regular and clear boundaries will help immensely.
 Try these tips for setting rules for your children…

 - Be The Boss – Your child needs to know who is in charge and needs to respect that person (you).
 Establish overall ground rules and stick with them.
 If you cave in, your child will ultimately not take your rules (or you) seriously.